 Description

-How to make homemade raffaello coconut balls with shredded coconut, sweetened condensed milk and whole hazelnuts. (for 15 balls)
+How to make homemade Raffaello coconut balls with shredded coconut, sweetened condensed milk, and whole hazelnuts.
+(Makes 15 coconut balls)

 Ingredients